 If this is the first year you’ve had extra income, there won’t be any penalty, because your withholding at work will cover 100% of your previous year’s income.
-If you regularly have extra income, your best option is to specify a certain additional amount on your W-4 to be withheld.
+If you regularly have extra income, consider specifying a certain additional amount on your W-4 to be withheld.
 (Previously, it was possible to adjust your withholding by reducing the number of personal exemptions but these have now been removed in the tax reform.)
-The other remaining option is to make quarterly payments of estimated tax on the additional income.
+The other option is to make quarterly payments of estimated tax on the additional income.

 The outside income should be reported on a Schedule C, where you can also deduct any expenses associated with the outside job.
 You are also liable for “payroll” taxes (these are the contributions to Social Security and Medicare) on the extra income, which is calculated on a Schedule SE.

-Rules for deducting expenses for a home office are fairly strict (as well as for equipment such as computers).
+Rules for deducting expenses for a home office for self-employed individuals are fairly strict (as well as for equipment such as computers).
 The home office space must be used exclusively for work purposes, which is a tough criterion.

 A last-minute tax revision in Congress in 2019 retroactively extended the deduction for college tuition and fees, which had expired at the end of 2017, to include the tax years 2018, 2019 and 2020.
 This allows you to deduct up to $4,000 above the line, so you don’t have to itemize to claim it.
-Those wishing to claim it for 2018 will have to file an amended return.
+Barring new legislation, that deduction has now expired starting in 2021.

 The American Opportunity Credit, which can apply to the first four years of higher education, is not usually an option for educators since most have already completed a four-year degree.
 However, this credit can be claimed for their dependent(s).
 Taxpayers can choose only one of the three options for qualified education expenses.